EVanGorkom/EVanGorkom/README.md

 # Ethan Van Gorkom
 ### About Me:
-I am a Back-End Software developer with a deep understanding of Rails Application Development, and I'm also in the process of mastering Python using the Django framework as well as branching into some Tensorflow on the side.
-My goal is to evolve into a Full-Stack developer and contribute to a collaborative team that values skills like communication, analysis, and camaraderie.
+As a Back-End Software Developer, I specialize in Rails Application Development while actively mastering Python/Django framework.
+I'm currently expanding my skill set with a focus on JavaScript and React as I am driven by the goal of evolving into a Full-Stack developer.
+I'm interested in contributing to a collaborative team who is grounded in values such as effective communication, critical analysis, and camaraderie.

-As a former graduate student of Political Science my passion for politics fuels my belief in the power of collective effort to build stronger communities and as such I am constantly striving to reach out and ensure that my team and workplace are succeeding with me.
-As a dedicated learner, I actively seek opportunities for personal and professional growth.
-I thrive in workplaces that prioritize excellence, teamwork, research, and relationship-building.
-I am currently exploring opportunities to expand my skill set further, paving the way for future success.
+Fueled by a passion for politics, I believe in the transformative power of collective effort to build stronger communities.
+Therefore my proactive approach to team success involves constant outreach, ensuring a thriving workplace.
+If a team member doesn't understand something, I take the initiative and time to find resources and personally assist with their understanding.
+As a dedicated learner myself, I'm always seeking opportunities for personal and professional growth.
+I am currently exploring opportunities to further expand my skill set by teaching myself languages and frameworks that will help me and my future teams succeed.

 Feel free to reach out and I would be happy to chat over LinkedIn!